tony/cookiecutter-pypackage/README.rst

 - Vanilla testing setup with `unittest` and `python setup.py test`
 - Travis-CI_: Ready for Travis Continuous Integration testing
 - Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3
-- Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
+- Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_.
+Note: You can install sphinx docs requirements with ``$ pip install -r docs/requirements.txt``.

 Additions and changes
 ---------------------